 In an age where invitations are sent via SMS and WhatsApp, a hand-made invite is a pleasant change.
 Here's how you can make one:

 You will need: Paper that's light enough to write on, scissors, glue stick, stencils, glitter and colourful markers.

-How to: Cut out a blank piece of paper to a desired size.
+How to: Cut out a blank piece of paper to the desired size.
 Get your child to paste or draw her favourite picture.
-With a marker, write details such as the venue, time of the match and what to bring (flags, snacks).
+With a marker, write details such as the venue, the time of the match and what to bring (flags, snacks).

 b) Face painting